KevinTopollaj/Reminder_App/README.md

 ## Contact

-Kevin Topollaj, email: kevintopollaj@gmail.com - feel free to contact me!
+Kevin Topollaj, email: kevintopollaj@gmail.com - feel free to contact me for any questions or suggestions!